 You are here

-Two by Two is a no-kill rescue that exists to give life to all abandoned, abused, stray and distressed animals without regard to age, breed, color or medical condition, and to keep pets in their homes by offering relief to people in crisis.
-One of the nonprofit’s main goals is to reduce euthanasia rates and improve life-saving rates throughout Alabama, a state with only a 63.5% live release rate.
-Two by Two’s life-saving percentage is 96%.
+Two by Two gives life to all abandoned, abused, stray, and distressed animals without regard to age, breed, color, or medical condition, and keeps pets in their homes by offering relief to people in crisis.
+One of the nonprofit’s main goals is to reduce euthanasia and improve lifesaving rates throughout Alabama, a state with a 36.5% kill rate.
+Two by Two is proud of their success saving 96% of the animals they take in.
+They provide necessary medical care, a loving foster home, and a loving forever home, whenever possible.

 The Pet Project for Pets, Inc., is one of the largest pet retention organizations in Florida.
 With headquarters in Broward County, The Pet Project enables people with limited incomes who are elderly, disabled, seriously ill or temporarily unemployed to keep their pets at home with them rather than surrender to shelters due to financial hardship.